|

 one

-might, if lucky, discover for oneself while wondering through an
+might, if lucky, discover for oneself while wondering through an industrial

 area.
 Whether you’d be aurally aware enough to stop and listen is